anoopkcn/zenv/README.md

   --force                  Forces reinstallation of all dependencies.
                            Useful if dependencies from loaded modules cause conflicts.

+  --no-cache               Disables the package cache when installing dependencies.
+                           Ensures fresh package downloads for each installation.

 Configuration (zenv.json):
   The 'zenv.json' file is a JSON formatted file that defines your environments.
-  Each top-level key is an environment name.
+  Each top-level key is an environment name. "base_dir": "path/to/venvs" is a special top-level key specifying the storage location for virtual environments.
-  "base_dir": "path/to/venvs" is a special top-level key specifying the storage location for virtual environments.
-Paths can be absolute (e.g., /path/to/venvs) or relative to the 'zenv.json' file's location.
+  Paths can be absolute (e.g., /path/to/venvs) or relative to the 'zenv.json' location.

 Registry (ZENV_DIR/registry.json):
   A global JSON file (path in ZENV_DIR environment variable, typically ~/.zenv)